Social AnxietyFeb 22 • 2019

 How social anxiety impacts the child at different ages

-Young children tend to experience a number of physical symptoms such as stomachaches or complaints about feeling ill.
+Young socially anxious children tend to experience a number of physical symptoms such as stomachaches or complaints about feeling ill.
 In addition, they may cry, whine, freeze, or cling to parents in social situations, begging the parent to stay.
 These children may even refuse to participate in social activities or attend school.
-They also might not speak in certain situations (e.g., when meeting new or unfamiliar people). [option for a link to selective mutism] Finally, for those children who are able to engage in the above activities and demands it is not without a fuss or fight, often ending with the child in tears and the parents feeling upset, guilty, and even angry.
+They also might not speak in certain situations (e.g., when meeting new or unfamiliar people).
+Even if children successfully engage in the above activities and demands, it is not without a fuss or fight, often ending with the child in tears and the parents feeling upset, guilty, and even angry.
 Despite such extreme behaviours, young children are often unable to say why they are so worried or to identify what it is that is so upsetting.

 In middle childhood, children are starting to become more self-conscious and may begin to expect things to go “bad” when they are around other children.
 They might be overly concerned about others looking at them or talking about them in a bad way.
 While they may continue to experience many of the same feelings and behaviors as in younger children, now they are starting to be able to identify what is so upsetting for them.